 I said it without thinking about it.
 It had been ages since I had slipped into bed with the comfort of a loving figure there to give me warm wishes.
 I didn’t speak the words with a level of attraction, but instead as a child would say to his parents.
 I loved her as I had loved them.
 She had given me happiness.

 I rolled over on my side and tried to force myself into the dream world where I could escape the embarrassment of my words.

 There was silence for a long moment, but I remember as the door groaned with its closing swing, she said in a near whisper, “I love you too, little mage.”

-That night, I dreamt of unending power and riding atop dragons.
+That night, I had dreams of unending power and magical dragons.